Last Updated :

-MLK’s “I Have a Dream” Speech: A Masterclass in Effective Communication
+MLK's "I Have a Dream" Speech: Communication Techniques That Still Work

-A list of effective communication strategies implemented by Dr. Martin Luther King Jr. in his acclaimed "I Have a Dream" speech.
+A breakdown of the communication strategies Dr. Martin Luther King Jr. used in his acclaimed "I Have a Dream" speech — and what modern presenters can learn from them.

 Throughout the course of time, there have been many people that have delivered impactful speeches.
 However, among these speeches, there are a few that left an impact that transcended the time of which they were delivered, and continue to resonate with people today.
 One such speech was delivered in 1963 by Dr. Martin Luther King Jr, called "I Have a Dream."
 He delivered this speech during the March on Washington for Jobs and Freedom, and it defined one of the most critical moments of the American Civil Rights Movement.
 Though this powerful address was intended to bring about change, it also outlines several tenets of effective communication that go beyond activism.
 MLK is revered as being one of the most influential activists to have walked the face of the planet due to his advocating for non-violence and encouragement to challenge the norms of society.
 Let's analyze some of the aspects of this speech, and further identify what made MLK such an effective communicator.